perossing/d3-data-visualizations/README.md

 # d3-data-visualizations

-multiple projects using d3 for different types of data visualizations using a variety of public data in json and csv format
+multiple projects using d3 for different types of data visualizations using a variety of public data in json and csv format.
+Most use svg.

 **SUMMARY OF PROJECTS:**